All Posts

 Syapse Partners with Infor to Revolutionize Cancer Care

 NEW YORK – Feb.
-24, 2022 – Infor, the industry cloud company, today announced the su..
+24, 2022 – Infor, the industry cloud company, today announced the success that Syapse has seen with cloud-based Infor ..

 New Malware Capable of Controlling Social Media Accounts Infects 5,000+ Machines and is actively being Distributed via Gaming Applications on Microsoft’s Official Store